 Neïth was one of the earliest creatrix deities, the weaver of the web of the worlds and the light of the world.
 She was originally the personification of the waters of the primordial nun, the abyss from which all life issues forth, and which existed even before the birth of Gods such as Ra.
 As goddess of the crossed arrows, Neïth is the guardian of the Abyss and of all crossroads or thresholds of initiation.
 The ‘x’ symbol is the primal signature for any place or location.
 It marks the formless substance or radiance from which all life is created and manifested.

-House of the Net
+Sagittarius and the House of the Net

 The foremost shrine of Neïth was called the ‘House of the Net’ (Net-Het) at Sàis in the Delta.
 It was here that a great annual festival was held in honour of Neïth and Isis.
 The festival resembled the rites of Candlemas or Imbolc, the crossquarter of the year between the winter solstice and spring equinox where cakes are made and eaten in honour of the Goddess.
 Lanterns are kept alight all night and carried in processions coinciding with the full Moon.